Gonepteryx rhamni: Distribution and habitat

 The common brimstone can be commonly found throughout the Palearctic.
 Individuals have been seen from western Europe to east Asia.
 The high mobility of this butterfly allows it to search widely for new host plant locations and expand its range.
 While the geographic distribution of the adult is larger than that of its host plant, its range is nevertheless limited by the presence of host plants due to the needs of its larval stage.

 The common brimstone uses various environments for different stages of its life cycle.
 The butterfly inhabits wetlands during mating and breeding season, as they provide ideal areas for oviposition due to an abundance of host plants like the alder buckthorn.
 The common brimstone prefers laying eggs on younger host plants with late bud-bursts that are isolated from other plants in the area and exposed to both open space and sun.
 During the winter, adult brimstones travel to woodlands to hibernate, as they provide ideal overwintering sites with shelters such as evergreen foliage and holly.
 The common brimstone has an appearance that is highly similar to the leaves of these plants, so during hibernation it can remain hidden.
 In other seasons, habitat selection is also affected by the abundance of nectar as a food source for adult brimstones.

 Food resources

 The common buckthorn, one of the larval host plants.

 Caterpillar

-Larval brimstones appear to feed on only two plant sources: the alder buckthorn (Frangula alnus) and the common buckthorn (Rhamnus carthartica).
+Larval brimstones appear to feed on only two plant sources: the alder buckthorn (Frangula alnus) and the common buckthorn (Rhamnus cathartica).
 This influences the distribution of the adult brimstone, as the presence of these two buckthorn species is necessary for the survival of their offspring.